-Clothing Photography Plan – Avoid These Fails Before Starting
+Clothing Photography Plan: Mistakes to Avoid Before Starting

 eCommerce is constantly evolving.
 Trends continue to evolve from season to season, there are however certain things that continue to be constant – especially when it comes to clothing.
 This article will reveal 7 costly mistakes made by clothing photographers and we’ll discuss what to do to avoid such mistakes.

 So what are the important aspects to include in a clothing photography plan?

 5) Use the correct camera settings

 6) Consider setting the right color space profile

 7) Apply professional editing

 Let’s looks at translating these to the mistakes we should avoid when planning our photography:

 The desire of every retailer is to have products that look good enough to draw the attention of customers.
 However, certain factors can make your clothes wrinkled and creased; even transportation and storage can wear out clothing.
 Clothing samples are sometimes received in less than favorable condition.

 Making sure your garment looks nice and sharp before photographing them is a very crucial step in preparing to photograph, yet lots of apparel photographers don’t even bother, as they’ll rather resort to Photoshop to fix the stains, wrinkles and other issues caused by storage or transportation.